Railway line upgrade and electrification

 The line between Kettering and Corby was closed for train operations between September and October 2016 to strengthen and carry out upgrade work on key bridges and viaducts along the route.

-The electrification between Corby and Kettering is expected to be completed by December 2019.
 The electrification of the line from Leicester, Derby, Nottingham and Sheffield is expected to be completed by December 2023.

 Atkins was awarded a contract to update the business case for MML electrification in 2014.
 The contractual scope included performing route enhancements, cost evaluation and rolling stock assessment.
 The company is also providing engineering design services for the electrification of the line.